gautemo/Gaute-Meek-Olsen/src/dev-blog/react-hooks.md

 ## useReducer

-`useReducer` is an alternative to `useState` when you need a little more complex setter. `useReducer` takes in a function that changes the state and an initial value as parameters and returns a stateful value, and a function to update it (calling the function provided as first parameter).
+`useReducer` is an alternative to `useState` when you need a little more complex setter. `useReducer` takes in a function that changes the state and an initial value as parameters and returns a stateful value, and a function to update it (calling the function provided as the first parameter).

 ```js
 const [statefulValue, updateValue] = useReducer(